PCBscanner/RGB_controller/README.md

 Selecting the device then brings up the modes supported, such a single static colour, multi-zone static colours, and a rainbow wave.
 Brightness and colours are then specified.

-## Default mode
+## Shortcut Mode
 A default mode has been added as a separate function, and allows it to be run using a keyboard shortcut without user prompts.
 This was included because - on my system anyway - the SteelSeries Apex 3 TKL resets to the rainbow wave when waking the computer.
-An appropriate shortcut to run the default could be:
+An example shortcut to run this would be:
 ```
-$ cd /path/to/script; python -c 'import RGB_controller; RGB_controller.default()'
+$ cd /path/to/script; python -c 'import RGB_controller; RGB_controller.external_input(10, "ffffff")'
 ```